Dreaming of getting out of debt faster?

 • Understanding the scope of your debt: The first step to becoming debt-free is to know your debts’ full extent.
 It includes detailing each debt’s interest rate, minimum payment and due date.

 • The cost of debt: High-interest rates can amplify your debt, making it harder to repay.
-Furthermore, high debt levels can lower your credit score, limiting your future borrowing options.
+High debt levels can lower your credit score, limiting your future borrowing options.
 Debt also takes an emotional and physical toll, underscoring the importance of managing it effectively.

 • Debt-repayment strategies: The debt snowball and avalanche methods are popular strategies to pay off your debts.
 Choosing the right strategy depends on your personal preferences and what motivates you.